panoc/pihole-latency-stats/README.md

 ```

-3. Run it once to generate the configuration file:
+3. Run it once to generate the default configuration file:
 ```bash
 sudo ./pihole_stats.sh